makerdao/auction-demo-keeper/README.md

 - delay - Delay period in seconds

-- dynamicGasCoefficient -
+- dynamicGasCoefficient - This is a value that is needed to get a geometric gas price.
+It's defaults value is 1.125 (12.5%) which is the minimum increase for Parity to replace a transaction

-- maxGasPrice -
+- maxGasPrice - Max gas price that the geometric gas price calculator uses in wei

 - minProfitPercentage -
 ## How to Run: